dcporcaro/getdata_009_project/README.md

 only_mean_and_sd$Activity <- as.numeric(as.character(only_mean_and_sd$Activity))

-## substitute in the activity description in place of the existing numbers 1:6
+## substitute in the activity description in place of the existing numbers 1:6.
+Details are in the Codebook

 activities <- c(Walking = 1, Walking_upstairs = 2, Walking_downstairs = 3, Sitting = 4, Standing = 5, Lying_down = 6)
 only_mean_and_sd$Activity <- names(activities)[match(only_mean_and_sd$Activity, activities)]